Chelkan language

 Chelkan (also Chalkan, Chalqandu) is a Turkic language spoken in the Altai Republic in Russia by 648 Chelkans.

 The Chelkans

 The Chelkans are sometimes called "Lebeds" (Лебедины, Lebediny), of the name of the river which runs through the Altai Republic, or Qu'Kiji.
 In the 2002 Russian census, their population rose to 855 people.

 Classification

 Chelkan is classified in the Siberian Turkic languages.
 It is considered to be a dialect of Northern Altai.
 The Chelkan, aside from knowing Chelkan, can also understand Tubalar and Kumandin, which comprise the Northern Altai language.

 Phonology

 Consonants

-The word-final guttural phonemes of Chelkan are more stable then in literary Altai, for example Chelkan таг versus literary туу 'mountain'.
+The word-final guttural phonemes of Chelkan are more stable than in literary Altai, for example Chelkan таг versus literary туу 'mountain'.